MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/f5-big-ip-kerberos-advanced.md

 ### Configure the virtual server

 A *virtual server* is a BIG-IP data plane object that's represented by a virtual IP address listening for client requests to the application.
-Any received traffic is processed and evaluated against the APM access profile associated with the virtual server, before being directed according to the policy results and settings.
+Any received traffic is processed and evaluated against the APM access profile that's associated with the virtual server, before being directed according to the policy results and settings.

 To configure a virtual server:

 1. Select **Local Traffic** > **Virtual Servers** > **Virtual Server List** > **Create**.

-2. Provide the virtual server with a **Name** value and an IP of IPv4/IPv6 that isn't already allocated to an existing BIG-IP object or device on the connected network.
-The IP will be dedicated to receiving client traffic for the published back-end application.
+2. Provide the virtual server with a **Name** value and an IPv4/IPv6 address that isn't already allocated to an existing BIG-IP object or device on the connected network.
+The IP address will be dedicated to receiving client traffic for the published back-end application.
 Then set **Service Port** to **443**.

     ![Screenshot that shows selections and entries for configuring a virtual server.](./media/f5-big-ip-kerberos-advanced/configure-new-virtual-server.png)

 3. Set **HTTP Profile (Client)** to **http**.

-4. Enable a virtual server for Transport Layer Security, allowing services to be published over HTTPS.
+4. Enable a virtual server for Transport Layer Security to allow services to be published over HTTPS.
 For **SSL Profile (Client)**, select the profile that you created as part of the prerequisites.
 (Or leave the default if you're testing.)

     ![Screenshot that shows selections for H T T P profile and S S L profile for the client.](./media/f5-big-ip-kerberos-advanced/update-http-profile-client.png)